-At Least 380 Whales Dead In Australia's Largest Ever Mass Stranding
+At Least 380 Whales Dead In Australia's Largest-Ever Mass Stranding

 Government marine conservationists and volunteers had quickly arrived at the sites to mount a rescue effort on Tuesday, but such "refloating" missions are difficult.
 Four or five people would work to free each animal, wading into freezing water and attaching slings to the whale so a boat could guide it out.

-Ongoing rescue efforts would focus on those whales that are more likely to be alive and those most easily reached, Marine scientist Vanessa Pirotta told the Australian broadcaster ABC News.
+Ongoing rescue efforts will focus on those whales that are more likely to be alive and those most easily reached, marine scientist Vanessa Pirotta told Australian broadcaster ABC News.

-"Unfortunately they do have a very strong social system and these animals are very closely bonded.
+"Unfortunately, they do have a very strong social system, and these animals are very closely bonded.
 And that's why we have seen so many in this case unfortunately end up in this situation," Pirotta said.

 And even when a whale is freed, its fate remains in jeopardy.

-"They are wanting to return back to the pod, they might hear the acoustics for the vocalizations of the sounds that the others are making, or they're just disorientated and in this case extremely stressed, and just probably so fatigued that they in some cases don't know where they are," she said.
+"They are wanting to return back to the pod.
+They might hear the acoustics of the vocalizations of the sounds that the others are making, or they're just disorientated and in this case extremely stressed and just probably so fatigued that they in some cases don't know where they are," she said.

 Deka says that while rescue efforts continue, increasingly the question is what to do with the carcasses.
 He told The Guardian that two methods are under consideration: burying them in a landfill or towing them into open water.

-"We do know we can't leave them in the harbour because they will present a range of issues.
+"We do know we can't leave them in the harbor because they will present a range of issues.
 We are committed to retrieving and disposing," he said.

 Mass strandings of whales and dolphins are common in Tasmania, as well as in neighboring New Zealand.

-Unfortunately, Marine and Conservation Program wildlife biologist Dr. Kris Carlyon said in a statement, "There is little we can do to prevent this occurring in the future."
+Unfortunately, Marine and Conservation Program wildlife biologist Kris Carlyon said in a statement, "There is little we can do to prevent this occurring in the future."

 The world's largest recorded mass stranding occurred in the New Zealand territory of the Chatham Islands in 1918, Reuters reports, when 1,000 whales were stuck.